Am I Suitable for Focal Therapy?

 • Bowel preparation (as advised by your medical team)

-• Mr Tim Dudderidge How should I prepare for focal therapy
+• Mr Tim Dudderidge: How should I prepare for focal therapy

 Playlist